 The HUSKY Health website for providers and members has been redesigned to be completely mobile responsive, cleaner to read and navigate, and offers more content than ever before. . . read more

-The Provider site is accessed in exactly the same way by going to www.ct.gov/husky and clicking “For Providers.”
+The Provider site is accessed in exactly the same way by going to portal.ct.gov/husky and clicking “For Providers.”
 You’ll notice a newly designed home page with an expandable main menu along with new content.
 Getting to the page and information you want has never been easier!

 Here’s a listing of the content you’ll find on the new HUSKY Health Provider website:

 Condition Management Resources - formation to help your HUSKY Health patients with chronic conditions achieve their treatment goals with evidence-based condition management services and resources.

 Prior Authorization - access online portals for submitting online medical and radiology prior authorization requests and a variety of resources including forms and webinars.

 Medical Management - find all policies, procedures, guidelines, forms, benefit grids and DSS bulletins.

 Person-Centered Medical Home - learn about the comprehensive support program for practices pursuing and maintaining their Person-Centered Medical Home (PCMH) recognition status.

 Reports & Resources - this comprehensive section gives providers ready access to all of the following:

 - Reports and data you can obtain from HUSKY Health with information on how to access them